UNIVERSITY AND COLLEGE UNION

 8.7 The role of anti-casualisation officer will be filled by a member whose main employment is casualised, or who has, in the two years prior to their nomination, been in casualised employment as their main employment.

 If an office is vacant and no ballot is being held for that office, the committee is empowered to fill the vacancy, either from members of the committee itself or from the general membership of the Branch.
 Officers so appointed will retire at the same time as if they had been duly declared elected at the last Annual General Meeting.

 9 ELECTIONS OF ORDINARY MEMBERS OF THE COMMITTEE AND OFFICERS

 The local committee will appoint a returning officer for elections who is neither a candidate for any office in the Branch nor a member of the committee.

-All nominations will be received in writing by the returning officer no later than the day that is 28 days before the day of the General Meeting.
-Nominations must be accompanied by the written consent of the nominee and supported by the identifiable signatures of 2 members of the Branch.
-A list of all nominations / ballot paper(s) shall be circulated and made available to members of the Branch by the secretary not less than 21 days before the meeting.
+All nominations will be received in writing by the returning officer no later than the day that is days before the day of the annual general meeting.
+Nominations must be accompanied by the written consent of the nominee and supported by the identifiable signatures of members of the Branch.

 9.3 Eligibility to stand for election

 Retiring officers will be eligible for re‑election, except that the chair and vice chair may normally hold office for not more than 6 successive years in any one capacity.

 A member may not normally be declared elected to more than one officer or ordinary position of committee membership.